MinchinWeb/openttd-minchinweb/MetaLibrary/ReadMe.txt

         .PathToTilePairs()
             - Returns a 2D array that has each pair of tiles that path joins .TilesPairsToBuild()
-            - Similiar to PathToTilePairs(), but only returns those pairs where there isn't a current road connection
+            - Similar to PathToTilePairs(), but only returns those pairs where there isn't a current road connection

 [Spiral.Walker.nut] v.2